Who We Are

 - Building A Strong Capacity For “Evidence-Informed” Programming

-Delta has over the decades delivered many programs and services including Youth Leadership, Black Youth in Transition, Settlement Services, and much more with the unifying overall objective of enhancing the capacity of the communities it serves
+Delta Family has over the decades delivered many programs and services including Youth Leadership, Black Youth in Transition, Settlement Services, and much more with the unifying overall objective of enhancing the capacity of the communities it serves

 All neighborhoods experience high levels of poverty, are isolated and under-served communities, as identified by the Urban Hearts research carried out by St. Michaels hospital and the City’s TSNS initiative.
 Residents include many immigrants and newcomers from South Asia, West Asia, Latin America, Vietnam, the Caribbean, and Africa.